Reverend George T. Brecht III

 I describe myself as a fun loving person.
 I believe there is great joy in the living of this life.
 I have also described myself as a “Renaissance Man” – meaning that I love learning new things and I am fascinated with everything I learn.
 (My favorite TV channels are “History,” “Discovery,” and “Science.”)
 From my earliest years, I have been taking things apart, figuring out how they work, and putting them back together.
 I love building things, and figuring out how to do things I’ve never done before!

 I also enjoy many “active” things.
 I am an Eagle Scout.
-I’ve been a runner for more than 30 years, and I’ve run a number of marathons – incluing the Boston Marathon, which I ran five times.
+And I was an adult leader for the Explorers for many years.
+I’ve been a runner for more than 40 years, and I’ve run a number of marathons – including the Boston Marathon, which I ran five times.
 (So far!)
 I also love bicycling, skiing, snowboarding, wakeboarding, and I’ve recently taken up riding motorcycles.
-I’ve also been a pilot for over 25 years now, and I love seeing God’s creation from several thousand feet up.
+I’ve also been a pilot for over 30 years now, and I love seeing God’s creation from several thousand feet up.
 (Note the aerial pictures of the Eddington Church on the home page of this website!)

 I am also one for whom family is extremely important.
 Some of my most treasured times are those spent in the fellowship with those closest to me.
 In my ministry, I want to continue to support families in every way I can.